(Text in bold are rules amended, added and approved by league managers in 2022.)

 1.9b: No team that has less than 15 players on their opening day roster can add a mid-season pickup unless there is a dire need.
 Then they must first contact the President and he will assign a player from the wait list.

 Mutual consent trades are acceptable where the player(s) and two managers all agree.
 All trades must be approved by a majority manager’s votes.

-Teams are permitted to recruit and assist in adding new players to the league at any time during the regular season.
-At such time, Managers may temporarily add players to their roster after notifying all the other managers/President via email or phone call.
-After playing three games the manager recruiting the new player must notify the President and all other managers and request to either temporarily roster the player or make him available for assignment to another team with more pressing roster requirements.
+Teams are permitted to recruit new players for to the league during the regular season.
+Managers may temporarily add players to their roster after the player has registered online and all other managers and the President have been notified.
+After playing three games the manager recruiting the new player must notify the President and all other managers and request to either temporarily roster the player or make him available to another team with more pressing needs.
 If there is an objection by other managers, a discussion and vote will be called to confirm the player placement or have the President reassign the player to balance competitiveness among all teams.
 If there remain roster openings in the league and a non-recruited player wishes to join the league, the President will temporarily assign the player to a team with the numerical need and final placement procedures will follow the above outline.